wdpark/prescription-drugs/README.md

-#prescription-drugs: A simulacrum of healthcare in America.#
+# A simulacrum of healthcare in America. #

 2019 ENGL 1900-09 Multi-Modal Project